vader111/vader111/README.md

 - 🔭 I’m currently working on total conversion mods for a game called Sins of a Solar Empire Rebellion.
 I also help out the KSP-RO team with bits & bobs.
 - 🌱 I’m always finding ways to break game engine code.
 - ⚡ Fun fact 1: I am a bearer of useless facts.
-- ⚡ Fun fact 2: I maybe only in my late 20's, but i'm full of gray hairs because thats what modding games does to you.
+- ⚡ Fun fact 2: I may only be in my late 20's, but i'm full of gray hairs because thats what modding games does to you.

 ### Connect with me: